getodk/docs/collect-settings.rst

 Sharing QR code
 """"""""""""""""

-You can click on the |share| icon to share the generated barcode as an image.
-When you click on it, it displays a list of applications like *whatsapp*, *facebook* , *hangouts* to name a few, and other services like *bluetooth*, *MMS* which can be used to share the generated QR code.
+You can click on the |share| icon to share the QR code as an image.
+When you click on it, it displays a list of applications and services like *whatsapp*, *facebook*, *hangouts*, *bluetooth*, *MMS* to name a few, which can be used to share the QR code.
 This is useful when there are several different data collection sites and all devices have to be configured in the same way, in which case the QR code can be shared from one reference device.

 .. |share| image:: /img/collect-settings/share-icon.*
              :alt: Share icon for sharing the QR code.